jackTabsCode/asphalt/README.md

 	-	The directory path to output the generated code.
 -	`web`: map<string, WebAsset>
 	-	A map of paths relative to the input path to existing assets on Roblox.
+- 	`bleed`: boolean (optional)
+	- 	Whether to alpha bleed images.
+Defaults to true.
+Keep in mind that enabling this won't invalidate your lockfile or reupload your images.
+If this is desired behavior, remove those assets from your lockfile.

 #### WebAsset